-The Faculty aims to provide our students with a wide ranging and balanced Computing and IT experience required for examination success and life after school.
+The department aims to provide our students with a wide ranging and balanced Computing experience required for examination success and life after school.

 Key Stage 3

 In years 7 and 8 Computing is delivered through one 50 minute discrete lesson a week.
 Students follow a mastery curriculum that covers the following topics:

 |Autumn Term||7.1 – IT Skills and E-Safety|

 |Autumn Term||8.1 – Digital Artifacts (IT Skills)|

 |Spring Term||8.2 – Networking|

 In year 9, Computing is also delivered through one 50 minute discrete lesson a week.
 Students follow a bridging curriculum that gives students a insight into the options we offer in our faculty at GCSE level:

 |Autumn Term||9.1 – Computer Science – Programming with Python|

 |Summer Term||9.3 – ICT – Interactive Multimedia Product|